GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/declare_permissions/index.md

 description: An overview of the valid values for the permissions property in manifest.json.
 ---

-To use most [Chrome APIs][apis-ref], your extension must declare its intent in the permissions fields of the [manifest][doc-manifest].
+To use most [Chrome APIs][api-ref], your extension must declare its intent in the permissions fields of the [manifest][doc-manifest].
 Extensions can request four categories of permissions, specified using the respective keys in the manifest: